- Explain the basic principles of the theory of evolution by natural selection, genetic variation, and mutation

 In sickle cell anemia, heterozygous carriers (like Luwi from the example) can develop blood resistance to malaria infection while those who are homozygous (like Sena) have a potentially lethal blood disorder.
 Sickle-cell anemia is just one of many genetic disorders caused by the pairing of two recessive genes.
 For example, phenylketonuria (PKU) is a condition in which individuals lack an enzyme that normally converts harmful amino acids into harmless byproducts.
-If someone with this condition goes untreated, he or she will experience significant deficits in cognitive function, seizures, and an increased risk of various psychiatric disorders.
+If someone with this condition goes untreated, they will experience significant deficits in cognitive function, seizures, and an increased risk of various psychiatric disorders.
 Because PKU is a recessive trait, each parent must have at least one copy of the recessive allele in order to produce a child with the condition (Figure 3.6).

 So far, we have discussed traits that involve just one gene, but few human characteristics are controlled by a single gene.
 Most traits are polygenic: controlled by more than one gene.
 Height is one example of a polygenic trait, as are skin color and weight.